Cover and variable degeneracy

 \section{Applications}

-In this section, we give several applications of our main results, some of them are new and the others are known.
+In this section, we give several applications of our main results, some of them are new and others are known.
 Using our results in the previous sections, some proofs are very short, so we omit them.

-\begin{theorem} If $G$ is a strictly $m$-degenerate graph and $(H, f)$ is a valued cover of $G$ with $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) \geq m$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{theorem} \begin{proof} Suppose that $G$ is a counterexample to the theorem with minimum number of vertices.
-It is observed that $G$ is connected and $(H, f)$ is a minimal non-strictly $f$-degenerate pair.
-By \autoref{L}, the minimum degree of $G$ is at least $m$, which contradicts the fact that $G$ is strictly $m$-degenerate. \end{proof}
+\begin{theorem} Let $m$ be an integer.
+If $G$ is a strictly $m$-degenerate graph and $(H, f)$ is a valued cover of $G$ with $f(v, 1) + f(v, 2) + \dots + f(v, s) \geq m$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{theorem} \begin{proof} Suppose that $G$ is a counterexample with the number of vertices as small as possible.
+Note that $(H, f)$ is a minimal non-strictly $f$-degenerate pair.
+By \autoref{L}, the minimum degree of $G$ is at least $m$, but the strictly $m$-degenerate graph $G$ has minimum degree less than $m$, a contradiction. \end{proof}

-This immediately implies the following results. \begin{theorem}[Dvo{\v{r}}{\'{a}}k and Postle \cite{MR3758240}] Every strictly $m$-degenerate graph is DP-$m$-colorable. \end{theorem} \begin{theorem} If $G$ is a strictly $m$-degenerate graph and $t_{1} + t_{2} + \dots + t_{\kappa} \geq m$, then $G$ is $(t_{1}, t_{2}, \dots, t_{\kappa})$-partitionable. \end{theorem} Duffin \cite{MR0175809} showed that every $K_{4}$-minor-free graph is strictly $3$-degenerate, so we have the following result. \begin{theorem} Every $K_{4}$-minor-free graph can be partitioned into an independent set and an induced forest. \end{theorem}
+This immediately implies the following results. \begin{theorem}[Dvo\v{r}\'{a}k and Postle \cite{MR3758240}] Every strictly $m$-degenerate graph is DP-$m$-colorable. \end{theorem} \begin{theorem} If $G$ is a strictly $m$-degenerate graph and $t_{1} + t_{2} + \dots + t_{s} \geq m$, then $G$ is $(t_{1}, t_{2}, \dots, t_{s})$-partitionable. \end{theorem} Duffin \cite{MR0175809} showed that every $K_{4}$-minor-free graph is strictly $3$-degenerate, so we have the following result. \begin{theorem} Every $K_{4}$-minor-free graph can be partitioned into an independent set and an induced forest. \end{theorem}